What is methylation?

 - Gluten for sure and being grain free has huge benefits when you are in a crisis state.
 This includes corn.

 - Junk oils – organic or not, canola is a junk oil.
 And yet it’s cheap and the marketing team has done a lot of PR to sway the vote.
-Don’t listen to them and avoid canola oil at all costs.
+Don’t listen to them and avoid canola oil, even organic, at all costs.

 - MSG, artificial flavors, artificial colors….